ONLYOFFICE/onlyoffice-suitecrm/README.md

-﻿# SuiteCRM ONLYOFFICE Integration plugin
+﻿# ONLYOFFFICE add-on for SuiteCRM

-This app enables users to edit office documents from [SuiteCRM](https://suitecrm.com/) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This add-on enables users to edit office documents from [SuiteCRM](https://suitecrm.com/) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

 ## Features

-The app allows to:
+The add-on allows to:

 * Edit text documents, spreadsheets, and presentations.
 * Collaborate on documents in real time using two co-editing modes (Fast and Strict), Track Changes, comments, built-in chat.